Coronavirus COVID-19 Updates: uc.edu/publichealth

-The UC Center for Integrative Health and Wellness specializes in mindfulness programs include mind-body skills training for students and faculty.
+The Osher Center for Integrative Health at UC specializes in mindfulness programs including mind-body skills training for students and faculty.
 Mind-body techniques are effective for improving stress, anxiety, depression and well-being across a wide range

-and staff are trained in mind-body skills by internationally-recognized experts to be able to lead student courses at their home institution.
+and staff are trained in mind-body skills by internationally-recognized experts to be able to lead and facilitate courses at their home institution.

-During the immersive three-day retreat, participants practice mind-body approaches, such as meditation, journaling, biofeedback and yoga to realize the benefits (manage stress, foster well-being, among others) through personal experience.
+During the immersive three-day retreat, participants practice mind-body approaches, such as meditation, journaling, biofeedback, and yoga to realize the benefits (manage stress, and foster well-being, among others) through personal experience.
 Lectures ground

 Participate or Learn More

 If you are interested in participating, please email email@example.com or visit our registration site.

 Mind-Body Skills Facilitator Panel Discussion 2021

 Medical Sciences Building Suite 4358231 Albert Sabin WayPO Box 670582 Cincinnati, OH 45267-0582